Does saying PURA VIDA change your brain?

 We have walls around our property to protect us, and they have friends to protect them.

-While reading about Yongey Mingyur Rimpoche, the Tibetan lama who has been dubbed “the happiest man in the world,” I quickly connected to the Tico and his solving all his problems at the moment by saying “Pura Vida.”
+While reading about Yongey Mingyur Rimpoche, the Tibetan lama dubbed "the happiest man in the world," I quickly connected to the Tico and his solving all his problems at the moment by saying, "Pura Vida."

-Rinpoche has studied and practiced the art of well-being and is finally, in his life, at a point where he can “switch” from being irritated or upset, anxious about an issue to laughing, being happy, and instead enthusiastic.
+Rinpoche has studied and practiced the art of well-being and is finally at a point where he can "switch" from being irritated, upset, or anxious about an issue to laughing, being happy, and being enthusiastic.
 His brain has shifted from high activation in the right prefrontal lobe and amygdala, a region important for hypervigilance typical of those under stress, to high activation of the left prefrontal cortex, the upbeat, positive, engaging, enthusiastic, and energetic side of the brain.

-I say “Switch” because, with years of practice, a strengthening or increasing neural pathways can take place, overriding and inhibiting messages from the amygdala that drive disturbing emotions.
+I say "Switch" because, with years of practice, a strengthening or increasing neural pathways can occur, overriding and inhibiting messages from the amygdala that drive disturbing emotions.
 With practice, this switch can be a conscious choice, an ability to override a negative.
-Is this what happens with years and years of conditioning in the Tico, who very much lives in his left prefrontal “happy” cortex, smiling and repeating many times a daily his mantra, “Pura Vida."
+Is this what happens with years and years of conditioning in the Tico, who lives in his left prefrontal "happy" cortex, smiling and repeating his mantra many times daily, "Pura Vida."

 PURA VIDA!